lynnhr/push_swap/README.md

-*This project has been created as part of the 42 curriculum by atchelde & lhaydar*
+*This project has been created as part of the 42 curriculum by atchelde, lhaydar*

 ## Description